Core Update Recovery

 • Parasite SEO: High-authority news domains hosting low-quality coupons or betting content saw their visibility throttled.

-• Hybrid Content: Articles combining AI structure with deep, verifiable human expertise (First-person anecdotes, proprietary data).
+• Hybrid Content: Articles combining AI structure with deep, verifiable human expertise (first-person anecdotes, proprietary data).

 • Brand Entities: Sites where users search for the brand name + topic (e.g., “HubSpot CRM guide” vs. just “best CRM”).